 FOUR AND A HALF STARS Two men work on a remote lighthouse.
 The isolation is driving them mad.

-PERIOD DRAMA HORROR #THELIGHTHOUSE
+PERIOD DRAMA HORROR UK #THELIGHTHOUSE

 It's the late 1800’s and a lighthouse keeper (Willem Dafoe) collects his new assistant (Robert Pattinson) for a four week tour-of-duty on a remote island somewhere on the North Atlantic coast.
 So begins a journey into hell for both the keeper and the assistant.

 First up you need to know that THE LIGHTHOUSE is arthouse cinema at the most extreme; some bastard child of David Lynch and Ingmar Bergman (think ERASERHEAD meets THE SEVENTH SEAL).
 Written and directed by Robert Eggers with his brother Max, it’s shot in silver tone with an almost square ratio (Instagram with a black and white filter).
 As befits the manic story, the soundtrack is sparse, extreme and loud.
 So too the performances which are jarring and distressing as they build to create a sense of unbridled horror.

 It starts when Dafoe’s Thomas Wake announces he’s in charge and forces the unpleasant tasks (cleaning the cistern, loading coal, basically any laborious or foul job) on Pattinson’s Thomas Howard, a young man who has escaped lumber camps in Canada for reasons he’s not keen to share.
 Nor does he care to explain why he won’t drink, until he does.
 It’s a turning point in their relationship that pivots from morose indifference to a position of drunken camaraderie.